garykac/clipboard/clipboard.md

 There are a few avenues for abuse that are not specific to this proposal, but are applicable to any API that provides clipboard access.

-One of the abuse vectors in particular, pasting images, is part of the motivation for this proposal.
+It is one of these abuse vectors in particular, pasting images, that motivates this proposal.
 In order to clean up malicious images, they would need to be decoded and it is not appropriate to do this on the main thread (large images could lock the browser).